puavo-org/puavo-os/parts/fluent-plugin-puavo/README.md

 A [fluentd](http://fluentd.org/) plugin which intelligently configures itself on puavo managed installations.

-On fat and thin clients it will just auto configure the default [out_forward][] plugin to forward packets to a near by boot server.
+On ltsp servers and fat clients it will just auto configure the default [out_forward][] plugin to forward packets to a near by boot server.

 On boot servers and laptops it will forward the packets to the cloud installation of puavo-rest ([fluent_relay][] resource) using http(s) with the